Do you agree with me when I say:

 The main thing that makes intermittent fasting so powerful for appetite control, is that it allows you to buffer calories for later in the day, by eating less earlier in the day.

-It’s been shown that fasting for a prolonged period of time reduces hunger during the fast in and of itself.
+It’s been shown that fasting for a prolonged period of time reduces hunger during the fast in and of itself, especially with the help of these 8 tricks.

 This mainly happens via elevations of various stress hormones.